We create an investment strategy tailored to your needs and desires with a set of guiding principles which are proven and solid.

 “A good portfolio is more than a long list of good stocks and bonds.
-It is a balanced whole, providing the investor with protections and opportunities with respect to a wide range of contingencies.”Harry Markowitz (1959), Professor at the University of California, San Diego, Recipient of the Nobel Prize in Economic Sciences
+It is a balanced whole, providing the investor with protections and opportunities with respect to a wide range of contingencies.”Harry Markowitz (1959), Professor at UC, San Diego, Recipient of the Nobel Prize in Economic Sciences

 Actively managing a portfolio versus indexing the portfolio to benchmarks at the lowest cost possible is a longstanding debate in the business of investment management.
 Proponents of active management emphasize the ability to add value; proponents of indexing emphasize exposure to market indexes at the lowest cost possible.

-Our preferred approach for is somewhere in the middle.
+Our preferred approach is somewhere in the middle.

 We think it is important to pay attention to the efficiency of the market or asset class under consideration.
 We understand the merits of both sides to this argument and assert that it makes sense to index highly efficient markets with low cost solutions (ETFs) and to hire managers (mutual funds) in less efficient markets such as small company stocks and emerging market company stocks.

 Investment advisories who preach indexing will tell you that you cannot afford active management.
 What is true: successful managers tend to have higher investment minimums, charge higher fees, and generally have decreasing returns to scale.
 It pays to be selective with active managers.
 UK based Barclays does great work in the area of manager research and selection and we have modeled our process after theirs.